10 beautifully illustrated mindfulness cards

 Stroll slowly into a quiet part of the woods or your garden.
 Ideally into an area that you are already acquainted with, so you feel safe.
 Activate the parasympathetic nervous system to aid relaxation; do this by inhaling deeply for a count of three and exhaling slowly for four or five.
 Repeat this often throughout your practice.
 I recommend following the cards in order until you are familiar with the invitations.
 To augment sensory activation, always do invitations two and three at the start (number 1 is optional).
 Allow at least 20 minutes for each invitation.

-Learn more in this blog on 5 simple steps to Practising Forest Bathing alone.
+Learn more in this blog (which includes a free guide!) on 5 simple steps to Practising Forest Bathing alone

 Buy your Shinrin-Yoku cards today